The Mazda RX8 gets a lot of love and a lot of hate from the car community.

 You can’t even roll down the rear windows, all you get to do is crack it open slightly to let some air in.
 These quirks serve as a reminder that the RX8 is not a four-door sedan, it’s a quad-coupe.

 This begs the question — what do insurance companies think of this?
 Do they consider it as a two-door coupe or a four-door sedan?
-Is a Mazda RX8 considered a sports car for insurance as a result?
+Are RX8s considered a sports car for insurance as a result?

 However, it has been a decade since this car went out of production.
 With that in mind, don’t be surprised if some insurance companies charge more.